WilsonChai/AutoEmailer/README.md

 # Automatic Email Sender
-> This application parses Excel sheets to generate emails and sends them to clients.
+> This application parses Excel sheets to generate emails and sends them to vendors.

 ## Built With

 * [JavaFX](https://openjfx.io/) - Java GUI library
 * [JExcelApi](http://jexcelapi.sourceforge.net/) - Java Excel library

-Automatic Email Sender was built for the CEO of BNC International Inc. to help send weekly emails to his clients.
-The purpose of these emails are to confirm Electronic Fund Transfers (EFT) from the company to its clients.
-They are generated from Microsoft Excel sheets, which contain the client's name, invoice number, and amount paid.
-Then it will find the client's email from its name from another sheet to send it.
+Automatic Email Sender was built for the CEO of BNC International Inc. to help send weekly emails to the company's vendors.
+The purpose of these emails are to confirm Electronic Fund Transfers (EFT) from the company to its vendors.
+They are generated from Microsoft Excel sheets, which contain the vendors's name, invoice number, and amount paid.
+Then it will find the vendors' email from its name from another sheet to send it.

 ## Usage example